expert-amateur/car_pygame_pathfinding/README.md

 2) Smooth interpolation between states
 3) Other types of nonholonomic vehicles

-NOTE: File may not run correctly simce it was implemented using VS Code's Jupyter extension.
+NOTE: File may not run correctly since it was implemented using VS Code's Jupyter extension.
 If any problems occur, use https://pypi.org/project/ipynb-py-convert/ to convert to .ipynb